Peru Hop Bus – Copacabana Bolivia – Cusco to La Paz

 Road safety Bolivia/your country

 It is both spectacular and stunning to watch.
-Speechless we follow that the cargo, our bus, is being loaded on the barge and minutes later leaves from the dock.
+Speechless, we follow that the cargo, our bus, is being loaded on the barge and, minutes later, leaves the dock.
 Seeing our bus with the passengers’ belongings left inside, floating off on a barge in the darkness, leaves us with a weird feeling inside.
 It looks a bit dangerous and worrying that this tall and heavy vehicle is being transported on a flat raft-like board of a size not much bigger than the bus itself.

-The barge is slower than our boat, and it takes time to load and unload it as well.
+The barge is slower than our boat, and it takes time to load and unload it.
 Having crossed the Strait of Tiquina, we wait on the other side in the cold for our bus to turn up.
-Even if pretty warm during day, temperatures at night get down to the freezing point.
-This is the typical alpine climate of the Andes Mountains.
-From a stall nearby locals sell food and hot drinks in plastic containers to the arriving passengers.
+Even if pretty warm during the day, temperatures at night get down to the freezing point.
+That is the typical alpine climate of the Andes Mountains.
+Locals sell food and hot drinks in plastic containers to the arriving passengers from a stall nearby.

-Later on we comprehend that we are maybe luckier than we at present have known of.
-Apparently there are frequent strikes and blockades of the main road in Bolivia around Copacabana.
-We read in recent Bolivian newspaper articles that since 2011, when the ideas of a bridge were presented, the local population has opposed to the commencement of the construction.
+Later on, we comprehend that we are perhaps luckier than we are aware of in the situation.
+Apparently, there are frequent strikes and blockades of the main road in Bolivia around Copacabana.
+Since 2011, when the idea of a bridge came up, the local population has opposed the commencement of the construction.

-About 200 lake families are dependent on and make a living out of the crossing.
-They count on the income they get from transporting people on boats and even barges across the strait.
-What they ignore is the poor condition of some of the vessels as well as the danger they may expose the passengers to.
-Now and then when political initiative has been too threatening, the shore residents have responded by simply blocking the road to La Paz.
-At times it is a real nuisance to both Bolivians and Peruvians – as well as tourists on the way from Cusco to La Paz.
+About 200 lake families depend on and make a living out of the crossing.
+They count on the income from transporting people on boats and even barges across the strait.
+However, they ignore the poor condition of some of the vessels and the danger they may expose the passengers to.
+Now and then, when the political initiative has been too threatening, the shore residents have responded by simply blocking the road to La Paz.
+At times, it is a real nuisance to both Bolivians and Peruvians – as well as tourists going from Cusco to La Paz.

-Fortunately, today our course has not been affected.
-However, as far as we understand, other days things do not run that smoothly.
-Those days you cannot rely on getting through to your destination due to such road blockades, occurring for some reason or another.
+Fortunately, today, our course has not been affected.
+However, as we understand it, other days, things do not run that smoothly.
+Those days, you cannot rely on getting through to your destination due to such road blockades occurring for some reason or another.

-From our experience we therefore realise that it is a good idea to check Peruvian and Bolivian road authority websites before going!
-Strikes and blockades on the roads from Cusco to La Paz often occur at very short notice.
-So it is wise to count on an extra day before onward journey from La Paz – in particular if you have a flight!
+From our experience, we realise it is always a good idea to check Peruvian and Bolivian road authority websites before going!
+Strikes and blockades on the roads from Cusco to La Paz often occur at ultra-short notice.
+So it is wise to count on an extra day before the continued journey from La Paz – particularly if you have a flight!

 Our days in Peru and Bolivia have been pretty packed.
 We have wanted to make the most of our trip, including our journey to La Paz.
-Going by bus all the way from Cusco to La Paz is a full 24-hour trip.
-Before arriving in the small lakeshore town Copacabana, Bolivia, we have had a scheduled stop at the Lake Titicaca in Puno, which is a straightforward way to include a visit to the Lake Titicaca floating islands.
-In this way the bus journey has outperformed the alternative: flying into Bolivia.
+Going by bus from Cusco to La Paz is a full 24-hour trip.
+Before arriving in the small lakeshore town of Copacabana, Bolivia, we had a scheduled stop at Lake Titicaca in Puno, which is a straightforward way to include a visit to the Lake Titicaca floating islands.
+In this way, the bus journey has outperformed the alternative: flying into Bolivia.

-A further advantage of choosing Bolivia Hop / Peru Hop has been that this bus company takes the passengers right to their accommodation, if you choose a hostel on their ‘list’.
-This means that the bus goes to a number of hostels located in central La Paz.
-We have checked that the Bolivia Hop bus has guaranteed drop-off at the Adventure Brew Hostel!
-So we promptly have made a booking there!
-It has then been reassuring to know that even if we will arrive at 11 p.m. in central La Paz, we will not need to worry about finding our way from the bus station to our accommodation at this hour!
+A further advantage of choosing Bolivia Hop / Peru Hop has been that this bus company takes the passengers right to their accommodation if you choose a hostel on their ‘list’.
+The bus goes to several hostels in central La Paz.
+We have checked that the Bolivia Hop bus has guaranteed drop-off at our chosen accommodation!
+So we promptly made a booking there!
+It has then been reassuring to know that even if we arrive at 11 p.m. in central La Paz, we will not need to worry about finding our way from the bus station to our accommodation at this hour!

-We are taken right to our hostel, and we are definitely not disappointed.
-Even at this time of night we are met by a doorman, a porter and two receptionists.
-Our two pre-booked rooms are maybe not the most spacious and modern rooms, but the employees are extremely service-minded!
+We are taken right to our hostel and are definitely not disappointed.
+Even at this time of night, we are received by a doorman, a porter and two receptionists.
+Our two pre-booked rooms are perhaps not the most spacious and modern, but the employees are highly service-minded!

-In the morning we get an excellent breakfast.
+In the morning, we get an excellent breakfast.
 The staff behind the bar desk prepares a plate of fruit and an omelette for everyone, according to individual preferences.
 That there are freshly squeezed juices of exotic fruits ad libitum is just the icing on the cake!
-From the top floor restaurant we have the most gorgeous view of the Mi Teleférico cable car!
+We have the most gorgeous view of the Mi Teleférico cable car from the top-floor restaurant!

 Read next: At 4,800 m in the Andes Peru among Llamas and Alpacas